 Why should you even bother with AI writing tools?
 Aren't they just another thing to learn?
 Well, I've been using them for years, and trust me—the benefits are worth it.

 Let's start with the obvious: these tools save you serious time.
-Research shows that AI writing assistants can boost typing speed by 30-40% on smartphones.
-That's huge!
+Recent 2026 research shows that AI writing assistants can boost typing productivity by 40-50% on smartphones, with some users reporting even greater gains.
+That's potentially an extra hour saved each week if you're a frequent mobile writer!

-For example, when I need to respond to a bunch of work emails on my phone, what used to take me 30 minutes now takes about 18.
-The AI suggests relevant responses based on the email content, and I just have to tweak them slightly.
+For example, when I need to respond to a bunch of work emails on my phone, what used to take me 30 minutes now takes about 15.
+The AI doesn't just suggest words—it understands the context of the email thread and offers relevant response templates that I can personalize with a few taps.
+It's like having a personal assistant who knows exactly what you need to say.

 How many times have you sent a text only to notice that autocorrect made a ridiculous substitution?
 AI writing tools are much smarter about this.
 They don't just look at individual words—they analyze entire sentences for context.